dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

 ===============================================

-Open Dylan offers a facility for running, debugging, and interacting with a Dylan application, DLL, or OLE control (“program” hereafter) running on a remote machine—that is, a networked machine other than the one running the Open Dylan IDE.
+Open Dylan offers a facility for running, debugging, and interacting with a Dylan application, DLL, or OLE control ("program" hereafter) running on a remote machine—that is, a networked machine other than the one running the Open Dylan IDE.